Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Slots and Polyslots

 We motivate two constructions $\mathbf{slot}[\mathbf{C}]$ and $\mathbf{pslot}[\mathbf{C}]$ by the attempt to define the parallel composition of locally-applicable transformations.
-When trying to define such a parallel composition rule we will find that we need to still allow for auxiliary systems on a further third pair of wires, consequently we choose to introduce the following notation.
-To construct from all locally-applicable transformations those which can be composed in parallel we consider only these $S$ which commute with all other locally applicable transformations $T$ in the following sense.
-We will call these \textbf{S}trongly \textbf{LO}cally-applicable \textbf{T}ransformations \textit{slots}. \begin{definition} A slot of type $S:[A_1,A_1'] \rightarrow [A_2,A_2']$ is a locally-applicable transformation of the same type such that for every locally-applicable transformation $T:[B_1,B_1'] \rightarrow [B_2,B_2']$ and $\phi \in \mathbf{C}(A_1 \otimes B_1 \otimes X,A_1 ' \otimes B_1' \otimes X')$ then:
+When trying to define such a parallel composition rule we will find that we need to still allow for auxiliary systems on a further third pair of wires, consequently we choose to introduce the following notation To construct from all locally-applicable transformations those which can be composed in parallel we consider only those $S$ which commute with all other locally applicable transformations $T$ in the following sense. \begin{definition} A slot of type $S:[A_1,A_1'] \rightarrow [A_2,A_2']$ is a locally-applicable transformation of the same type such that for every locally-applicable transformation $T:[B_1,B_1'] \rightarrow [B_2,B_2']$ and $\phi \in \mathbf{C}(A_1 \otimes B_1 \otimes X,A_1 ' \otimes B_1' \otimes X')$ then: